 The road and intersection upgrades will support the running of buses and improve traffic flow in the area.
 These will be constructed from early 2018 and will be completed in time for the Temporary Transport Plan bus service.

 Stage 1 work will include adjustments to lanes, medians, traffic islands, traffic lights, footpaths, drainage, utilities and road pavements.
 These upgrades will take place at:

-- faster, efficient and more reliable travel times through the Macquarie Park area for buses and all road users
+- safer, efficient and more reliable travel times through the Macquarie Park area for buses and all road users

-- short-term support for the additional buses needed for the temporary closure of the Epping to Chatswood rail line
+- short-term support for the additional buses needed during the Epping to Chatswood rail line upgrade

 - long-term ongoing benefits for key bus corridors and local bus services through improved and upgraded bus priority infrastructure.